BetonQuest/BetonQuest/docs/Documentation/Scripting/About-Scripting.md

 given location), and events will fire when the objective is completed (e.g. giving a reward, or setting a tag which will enable collecting a reward from an NPC).
 You define these like that: `conditions:con1,con2 events:event1,event2` at the end of instruction text.
 Separate them by commas and never use spaces!
-You can also use the singular forms of these arguments: `condition:` and `event:`.
+You can also use the singular forms of these arguments: `conditions:` and `events:`.

 If you want to start an objective right after it was completed you can add the `persistent` argument at the end of its instruction string.
 For example, you could create a custom respawn system with a `die` objective.
 When the player dies, they will be